ARMmbed/mbed-client/README.md

                                          bool multiple_instance =false);
 ```

-The LWM2M mbed Client will handle the observation part once you have defined the Resources to be observable.
+The mbed Client will handle the observation part once you have defined the Resources to be observable.

 ### Notify

-The **Notify** operation is sent from the client to the LWM2M Server during a valid observation on an Object Instance or a Resource.
+The **Notify** operation is sent from the client to the mbed Device Server during a valid observation on an Object Instance or a Resource.
 This operation includes the new value of the Object Instance or Resource.
 The **Notify** operation SHOULD be sent when all the conditions (Minimum Period, Maximum Period, Greater Than, Less Than, Step) configured by **Write Attributes** operation for **Observe** operation are met.

-The LWM2M mbed Client will send notifications for the Resources once the conditions are met.
+The mbed Client will send notifications for the Resources once the conditions are met.

 ### Cancel

-The **Cancel Observation** operation is sent from the LWM2M Server to the client to end an observation relationship for an Object Instance or a Resource.
+The **Cancel Observation** operation is sent from the mbed Device Server to the client to end an observation relationship for an Object Instance or a Resource.
 The operation does not contain any parameters at the LWM2M layer.
 The **Cancel Observation** operation MUST be used in the response of the **Notify** operation.

 The client handles both cancellation types:

- 1. By sending **Cancel Observation** operation from the LWM2M server
+ 1. By sending **Cancel Observation** operation from the mbed Device server
  2. By sending **Write Attributes** with cancel parameter.

 ## More Information